-Time Limit of Works and Forfeiture of Bond
+7. Time Limit of Works and Forfeiture of Bond

-The time for completion of all work is twelve (12) months from the relocation of the dwelling or prior to occupation, whichever comes first.
-Should the Shire not be satisfied with works undertaken to date at the time of expiry of the time limit, the Shire will take measures to ensure the works are completed as soon as is practicable.
-These measures may include the use of the bond to complete outstanding works.
+7.1 The time for completion of all work is twelve (12) months from the commencement of works or prior to occupation, whichever comes first.
+Should the Shire not be satisfied with works undertaken to date at the time of expiry of the time limit, the Shire will take measures to ensure the works

-Failure to comply with all conditions placed by the Shire on the planning consent will result in forfeiture of the bond and removal of the building unless otherwise determined by the Shire.
-The Legal Agreement in relation to the Bond is required to contain a clause relating to forfeiture of the bond to the Shire for failing to comply with conditions imposed.
+- are completed as soon as is practicable.
+These measures may include the use of the bond to complete outstanding works. - 7.2 Failure to comply with the conditions imposed by the Shire on the development approval will result in forfeiture of the bond (full or part) and removal of the building unless otherwise determined by the Shire.
+The Legal Agreement in relation to the Bond is required to contain a clause relating to forfeiture of the bond to the Shire for failing to comply with conditions imposed. - 8.
+Subdivision of Land - 8.1 The subdivision of land in association with the development of a small home may be conditionally supported provided development approval has been granted and the minimum site area is met.